Paytn Monticelli

-Paytn Monticelli (born April 8, 2004) is a British-American college softball pitcher for the LSU Tigers.
+Paytn Monticelli (born April 8, 2004) is a British-American college softball pitcher.
+She played collegiate softball for LSU, Oklahoma, and Wisconsin.
+She has also played professionally in the Professional Softball League (PSL).
 Internationally, she plays for Great Britain.

 High school career

 Monticelli attended Cedarburg High School in Cedarburg, Wisconsin.
 She played travel softball for the Beverly Bandits.

 At Cedarburg, Monticelli established herself as one of the best pitchers in the program’s history.
 As a freshman, she set the single-season strikeout record with 220 in 125.0 innings pitched.
 She earned the Gatorade Wisconsin Softball Player of the Year award twice, as a junior in 2021 and again as a senior in 2022.
 In her senior season, Monticelli posted a 0.33 earned run average (ERA) and was ranked the No. 32 player in the class of 2022 by Extra Inning Softball.
 Over the course of her career, she was a two-time First-Team All-State selection, struck out a total of 826 batters, and recorded three no-hitters.

 On October 5, 2021, she committed to play college softball at Wisconsin.